GalusPeres/NewiMusicBot/README.md

 # NewiMusicBot

 NewiMusicBot is a feature-rich Discord music bot built with Node.js, [discord.js](https://discord.js.org/), and [Lavalink](https://github.com/freyacodes/Lavalink).
-It supports music playback, queue management, interactive "Now Playing" controls, and more.
-This project is designed to be easily configurable and extensible.
+It features a sleek progress bar display and interactive buttons for controlling music playback, making it a user-friendly and visually appealing bot for your Discord server.

 ## Table of Contents